 It refers to the number of damaged goods per carrier against the total goods shipped by the same carrier.

-Receiving a damaged order is one of the most frustrating experiences that customers might face (especially if it is that great new lamp they wanted so badly).
+Receiving a damaged order is one of the most frustrating experiences that customers might face.
 Tracking the percentage of damaged goods for each carrier will highlight which ones are the most reliable and ensures that you work with partners that have the same quality standards as yours.

 You will definitely want to keep the ones with the lowest percentage, thus the best quality of service, and stop working with the carriers that have the highest percentage.